 The College discontinued offering primary school education in the1918 catalog and by the 1919 Catalog the College was no longer offering baccalaureate degrees.
 From 1918 until 1938, Young Harris College offered four years of high school (The Academy) and two years of college.
 In 1938 the first two years of high school were dropped, and so Young Harris College offered two years of high school and two years of college until The Academy was phased out in 1958.

-In 1931 Young Harris College was accepted for accreditation by SACS – the Southern Association of Colleges and Schools.
+In 1931 Young Harris College was accepted for accreditation by SACSCOC – the Southern Association of Colleges and Schools Commission on Colleges.
 However, almost immediately upon accreditation, YHC was placed on probation by SACS because of its lack of substantial endowment.
 SACS was also concerned about low salaries for the teachers, with a too high workload and would not allow for the production taken from the College farm to be counted as income or endowment – resulting in a deficit on paper where none existed.
 Finally, due to concerted fundraising by the Board of Trustees, particularly Scott Appleby, the endowment was considered large enough and the probation lifted in 1951.

 During its time as a junior college, many academic programs were started and dropped at Young Harris College.
 The first Summer School program was designed to serve local public school teachers, resulting in many local teachers receiving diplomas in education beyond the provisional certification level.
 In 1941 the College offered both a terminal college diploma and a college prep diploma for those planning to continue at the baccalaureate level.
 During the World War II years and beyond, ROTC programs were offered.
 The College offered one and two year terminal programs in clerical and stenographic studies into the 1960s.
 There was a home economics program, agriculture classes and summer courses in forestry management.
 There has been a program in Hospitality Management in the recent past.
 All of these programs were replaced by others as the needs of potential students changed.